 Dorchester is the only county town in England without a dedicated arts facility or theatre.
 For many years we have wanted to put that right, and the new plans for The Maltings at Brewery Square mean that this ambition is one step closer to being realised.

-Over the past few months Dorchester Arts and the Maltings Arts (the charitable body set up to plan and run the new facility) have been working with top architects Haworth Tompkins, theatre design specialists Charcoalblue and arts consultants ArtReach to create a new cost-effective and financially viable plan for an arts facility in the Maltings building at Brewery Square.
+Over the past few months Dorchester Arts and the Maltings Arts (the charitable body set up to plan and run the new facility) have been working with top architects Haworth Tompkins, theatre design specialists Charcoalblue and arts consultants ArtReach to create a new cost-effective and financially viable plan for an arts and heritage facility in the Maltings building at Brewery Square.

 - a main theatre with 450 seats, easily convertible to a flat floor venue to accommodate 600+

 - a 100-capacity studio

 - a fantastic café/bar under the ‘cones’ of the Maltings building

 - all the necessary offices and backstage facilities for delivering a top-quality programme of performances and participatory activities